linode/docs/docs/guides/websites/cms/wordpress/how-to-install-wordpress-using-wp-cli-on-centos-7/index.md

 modified: 2020-02-17
 modified_by:
     name: Linode
-title: 'How to Install WordPress Using WP-CLI on CentOS 7'
+title: 'Install WordPress Using WP-CLI on CentOS 7'
-h1_title: 'Install WordPress Using WP-CLI on CentOS 7'
+title_meta: 'How to Install WordPress Using WP-CLI on CentOS 7'
 contributor:
     name: Linode
 external_resources: